-After emergence, juveniles typically drift to summer nursery habitats, though in the Susitna River this downstream movement is likely not extensive based on low catch of age-0+ fry at the Talkeetna Station (RM 103) outmigrant traps (Morrow 1980).
-Age-0+ downstream movement in the Middle Segment occurred throughout the open water period in 1982 and 1983, and exhibited a bi-modal peak during June and during late August and September, based on outmigrant traps in the Susitna River main channel and Deshka River (Schmidt et al. 1983, Sundet and Wenger 1984, Sundet and Pechek 1985).
+After emergence, longnose sucker fry typically drift to summer nursery habitats (Morrow 1980), though in the Susitna River this downstream movement is likely not extensive based on low catch of age-0+ longnose sucker fry at the Talkeetna Station (RM 103) outmigrant traps (Schmidt et al. 1983).
+Juvenile longnose sucker (< 200 mm) downstream movement in the Middle Segment occurred throughout the open water period in 1982 and 1983, and exhibited a bi-modal peak during June and during late August and September, based on outmigrant traps in the Susitna River main channel and Deshka River (Schmidt et al. 1983, Sundet and Wenger 1984, Sundet and Pechek 1985).
 Summer nursery habitats used by juveniles in the Susitna River during the 1980s were side channels, upland sloughs, side sloughs and to a lesser extent, tributary mouths (Schmidt et al. 1983, Sundet and Wenger 1984).
 Winter habitat use by juvenile suckers is not known (Schmidt et al. 1983).

 Longnose suckers are distributed widely throughout the Susitna Basin, but appear to be most abundant in the reach of river below the Chulitna River confluence (RM 98.5) (ADF&G 1981c; 1983b; Sundet and Wenger 1984; Schmidt et al. 1984, Sautner and Stratton 1984).
-Longnose sucker were found in all 17 Designated Fish Habitat (DFH) sites sampled in 1982 (Figure 13-1) (Schmidt et al. 1983) and were also found to be widespread in Upper Susitna River tributary streams including the Oshetna River and Goose, Jay, Kosina, Watana, and Deadman creeks (ADF&G 1981bb).
+Longnose sucker were found in all 17 Designated Fish Habitat (DFH) sites sampled in 1982 (Figure 13-1) (Schmidt et al. 1983) and were also found to be widespread at the mouths of Upper Susitna River tributary streams including the Oshetna River and Goose, Jay, Kosina, Watana, and Deadman creeks (Delaney et al. 1981a).

-Longnose suckers were abundant at mainstem and tributary sites throughout the Susitna River below Devils Canyon (ADF&G 1983).
-Boat electrofishing catch data from 1982 and 1984 indicate that longnose suckers are the most abundant resident fish species (except for sculpin sand sticklebacks) in the lower river (ADF&G 1983b; Sundet and Pechek 1985).
+Longnose suckers were abundant at mainstem and tributary sites throughout the Susitna River below Devils Canyon (Schmidt et al. 1983).
+Boat electrofishing catch data from 1982 and 1984 indicate that longnose suckers are the most abundant resident fish species (except for sculpin sand sticklebacks) in the lower river (Schmidt et al. 1983; Sundet and Pechek 1985).
 Boat electrofishing surveys found longnose suckers to be most abundant in Slough 8A (RM 125.3), Lane Creek (RM 113.6), Fourth of July Creek (RM 131.1), a mainstem site between RM 147.0-RM 148.0, and Portage Creek (RM 148.8) during late July and early August (Sundet and Wenger 1984).
-Gillnetting at habitat locations in the Upper Susitna River caught 144 adult longnose suckers during 43 gillnet days fished (ADF&G 1981bb).
+Gillnetting at habitat locations in the Upper Susitna River caught 144 adult longnose suckers during 43 gillnet days fished (Delaney et al. 1981a).

-In the Middle Susitna River downstream of Devils Canyon (HRM 98.6-152), longnose suckers were primarily associated with tributary and slough mouths, although the mainstem was also used throughout the open-water season (Schmidt et al. 1983, Schmidt et al. 1984).
-In the Upper Susitna River, longnose suckers were primarily associated with tributary streams (ADF&G 1981bb).
+In the Middle Susitna River downstream of Devils Canyon (RM 98.6-152), longnose suckers were primarily associated with tributary and slough mouths, although the mainstem was also used throughout the open-water season (Schmidt et al. 1983, Sundet and Wenger 1984).
+In the Upper Susitna River, longnose suckers were primarily associated with tributary streams (Delaney et al. 1981a).
 Boat electrofishing catches in the Middle River from 1982 and 1983 were higher at tributary and slough sites than at mainstem sites (Sundet and Wenger 1984).
 Longnose suckers may move into tributary and slough sites in August and September to feed on salmon eggs (Sundet and Wenger 1984).
 In the mainstem Susitna River, longnose suckers were captured at large pools and the mouths of tributary streams.

-The mouths of Trapper Creek (HRM 91.5) and Sunshine Creek and side channel (HRM 85.7) are known spawning areas (Schmidt et al. 1983).
-Longnose sucker spawning has been documented in both tributaries and the mainstem Susitna River (ADF&G 1983b; Sundet and Pechek 1985).
+The mouths of Trapper Creek (RM 91.5) and Sunshine Creek and side channel (RM 85.7) are known spawning areas (Schmidt et al. 1983).
+Longnose sucker spawning has been documented in both tributaries and the mainstem Susitna River (Schmidt et al. 1983; Sundet and Pechek 1985).